command-tab/awesome-n64-development/README.md

 * [Surreal64](http://surreal64.sourceforge.net) and [Surreal64 CE](http://surreal64ce.wikidot.com) - An emulator for the original Xbox which includes ports of 1964, Project64, and UltraHLE
 * [TrueReality](https://sourceforge.net/projects/truereality/) - An open-source emulator
 * [r64emu](https://github.com/rasky/r64emu) - A N64 low-level emulator written in Rust
-* [cen64](https://github.com/n64dev/cen64) - A [cycle-accurate](https://retrocomputing.stackexchange.com/questions/1191/what-exactly-is-a-cycle-accurate-emulator) An emulator for Windows, Linux, and Mac.
+* [cen64](https://github.com/n64dev/cen64) - A [cycle-accurate](https://retrocomputing.stackexchange.com/questions/1191/what-exactly-is-a-cycle-accurate-emulator) emulator for Windows, Linux, and Mac.
 While currently not fast enough to play games at full speed, it aims for perfect emulation by emulating the hardware inside of the console down to the register-transfer level.
 Widely used to test ROMs in lieu of or before using real hardware.

 ## Development Hardware